phate09/SafeDRL/README.md

 Ensure you have Gradle installed (https://gradle.org/install/)

 ## Running the code
-Before running any code, go to the PRISM project folder and run
+Before running any code, in a new terminal go to the PRISM project folder and run
 ```
 gradle run
 ```